jimmyleray/Emendare/README.md

 ## Getting started

-These instructions make it possible to create a copy of the project and to be able to execute it locally, for the development but also in production.
+These instructions explain how to run a local instance of Emendare for development, but also how to build the application for production.

 ### Prerequisites

-To set up the project installation, you must have **Node.js** installed.
+To set up the project, you must have **Node.js** installed.
 To install Node.js, please refer to the [Node.js official documentation](https://nodejs.org/en/)

-You can optionnaly install Docker Compose to start more easily the Mongo database.
+You can optionnaly install Docker-Compose to start more easily the Mongo database.
-To install Docker Compose, please refer to the [Docker Compose official documentation](https://docs.docker.com/compose/install/)
+To install Docker-Compose, please refer to the [Docker Compose official documentation](https://docs.docker.com/compose/install/)

 ### Installation